-We also train every SVL team members on addiction, how to spot in in themselves, friends or family, to be able to (self) diagnose where potential issues are so that they can seek assistance.
+We also train every SVL team member on addiction, how to spot it in themselves, friends or family, to be able to (self) diagnose where potential issues are so that they can seek assistance.

-Problem gambling occurs when the activity begins to affect a person’s behaviours, familial and other relationships, health and finances, among others.
+Problem gambling occurs when the activity begins to affect a person’s behaviours, family and other relationships, health and finances, among others.